onaio/kujaku/SPECIFICATION.md

             public void onCancel() {
                 // Do something here -->
                 // 1.
 Explain to the user that a location is required
                 // 2.
-Give them the option of manually locating the point }
+Give them the option of manually locating the pointModel }
         });